SimonDelord/Operator-creation/README.md

 Once you have done this, you can then verify that these two images can be deployed on OpenShift:
  - in this folder, I have given an example on how to do it from the OpenShift console [here](https://github.com/SimonDelord/Operator-creation/tree/main/build-container-image/Test-kafka-consumer)

+## Second Step - Build a Helm Chart to deploy your container image and associated Kubernetes artefacts

+As part of this step, we then try and automate the configuration and deployment of the container images using Helm Charts.
+ - see [here](https://github.com/SimonDelord/Operator-creation/tree/main/build-helm-charts) for the overall approach
+ - see [here](https://github.com/SimonDelord/Operator-creation/tree/main/build-helm-charts/helm-webhook) for the detailed helm chart for the webhook container image
+ - see [here](https://github.com/SimonDelord/Operator-creation/tree/main/build-helm-charts/helm-kafka) for the detailed helm chart for the kafka consumer producer image

+Once you have done this, you can verify that both charts deploy properly and run tests (and check the logs for each of the PoDs).
+ - see here for the tests for the webhook (TBD)
+ - see here for the tests for the kafka container image (TBD)